 The museum district in Houston has 19 museums and 4 different walkable zones.
 You will find many of the museums are either free or have certain days and times of the week that they offer free admission.
 For budget travelers, this is one of the best things to do in Houston with kids!

 This is a great place to step out of the city and into nature.
 It’s also great for kids because of their indoor nature center and the curved boardwalk around the pond.
 You have a good chance of seeing turtles and other wildlife while you’re at the arboretum!

 Art Car Museum

 One of the museums I recommend most is Houston is the Art Car Museum.
 It’s one of the best things to do in Houston with kids if you have little ones who love cars!
-Old cars have been drastically transformed into works of art.
-You can also see some restored vintage cars as well.
+Old cars have been drastically transformed into works of art at the museum and you can also see some restored vintage cars as well.

 Walk the Historic District

 Another area of Houston worth taking a self guided walking tour.
 There’s no better way to explore a new city than by walking the streets for yourself.
 See historical landmarks, mansions, churches, and parks.
-You also can sit along the water at Allen’s Landing Park.
+You also can sit along the water at Allen’s Landing Park!

 A huge 445 acre urban park located in the southern end of the museum district.
 The Houston Zoo, Japanese Garden, the planetarium and Bird Island are all in Hermann Park.
 For budget travelers who look for great places to picnic and for those looking for the best places to take family travel photos, Hermann Park is one of the best things to do in Houston with kids.
 There are photo opportunities throughout the park and some key features such as the reflecting pool and the Centennial Gardens.

 Sylvan Beach Park